F5Networks/f5-aci-servicecenter/docs/rest_api.rst

 Header: DevCookie
 `````````````````
-Can be retrived as follows:
+Can be retrieved as follows:

 1. POST a request to the following API endpoint